 - Errors or omissions in information that you provide in statements to ICBC

-The lawyers at Mulligan Tam Pearson will assist you through this process to help you meet all requirements and receive fair compensation.
+The lawyers at Mulligan Defence Lawyers will assist you through this process to help you meet all requirements and receive fair compensation.
 We can also help you try to obtain ICBC Part 7 benefits if you are denied.
 It is important to seek Part 7 benefits because if you are entitled to such benefits and do not obtain them, they will be deducted from any later personal injury claim.
 If you have been injured in a motor vehicle accident in BC, Mulligan Tam Pearson can help make sure you obtain the Part 7 no fault benefits you are entitled to receive.
 Call (250)480-4040 today for your free no obligation initial consultation.